 With a small chicken breast, this pink, moist, cured section extends nearly to the center of the breast.
-On a turkey, you'd only see it around the outer edges (which, serendipitously, happen to be the parts most prone to overcooking and drying out anyway).
+On a turkey, you'd see it only around the outer edges (which, serendipitously, happen to be the parts most prone to overcooking and drying out anyway).

-While the brined breast was slightly juicier, flavorwise and texturewise, I'd take the salted chicken over the brined any day.
+While the brined breast was slightly juicier, flavor-wise and texture-wise, I'd take the salted chicken over the brined any day.

-What About The Flavored Brines?
+What About the Flavored Brines?

 More interesting were the results of the broth-soaked chicken.
 It seems like the ultimate solution, right?
 If brining forces bland water into your meat, why not replace that water with flavorful broth?

-**Good thing too, otherwise you'd be leaking proteins and minerals out of your body every time you took a bath.
+** Good thing, too; otherwise, you'd be leaking proteins and minerals out of your body every time you took a bath.

-***I make no specifications as to the gender and sexual preference of said classes of individuals, but for the sake of this analogy, let us assume that nerds and jocks are not attracted to each other and that cheerleaders attract both nerds and jocks.
+*** I make no specifications as to the gender and sexual preferences of said classes of individuals, but for the sake of this analogy, let us assume that nerds and jocks are not attracted to each other and that cheerleaders attract both nerds and jocks.

-The cheerleaders who were initially fine socializing with the nerds will quickly and selectively flock to the jocks.
+The cheerleaders, who were initially fine socializing with the nerds, will quickly and selectively flock to the jocks.
 The nerds end up finding each other, huddling into small groups, and twiddling their thumbs.
-When the jocks finally go to bust the gymnasium doors open at the end of the party, they leave hand-in-hand with the cheerleaders, leaving the nerds in the dust.
+When the jocks finally go to bust the gymnasium doors open at the end of the party, they leave hand in hand with the cheerleaders, leaving the nerds in the dust.
 In our sad tale, those Tri-Lambs never get their revenge.

 The exact same thing is happening in a broth-based brine.
 Water molecules are attracted to salt ions and will selectively interact with them.
-The poor proteins, meanwhile, are left with only each other and end up forming large aggregate groups which makes it even harder for them to get into the meat.
+The poor proteins, meanwhile, are left with only each other, and end up forming large aggregate groups, which makes it even harder for them to get into the meat.
 When the salt breaks down muscle fibers sufficiently to allow the uptake of water (the equivalent of our jocks breaking down those doors), plenty of water and salt gets into the meat, but very little protein does.****

-****This phenomenon is used in biology to remove specific unwanted proteins from solutions.
-As more salt is added to a solution, proteins will form larger and larger aggregates until they are eventually large enough to be visible to the naked eye and precipitate out of solution.
+**** This phenomenon is used in biology to remove specific unwanted proteins from solutions.
+As more salt is added to a solution, proteins will form larger and larger aggregates, until they are eventually large enough to be visible to the naked eye and precipitate out of the solution.
 Those proteins can then be removed with centrifugation.
-By knowing the salt concentration that causes different proteins to precipitate, scientists can target specific proteins to be removed while keeping the rest in solution.
+By knowing the salt concentration that causes different proteins to precipitate, scientists can target specific proteins to be removed, while keeping the rest in solution.
 The excess salt can then be removed via dialysis (essentially microscopic straining).

-So What Does This Mean For My Turkey?
+So What Does This Mean for My Turkey?

 This is all well and good, but what does it mean?
 How do you apply it?